 Awards are to be used 12 months from the time of award.
 Final decisions should be expected within three to five weeks of submission.

-Recipients of the PDF PAIR Leadership Award are required to appropriately acknowledge the Parkinson's Disease Foundation in conjunction with the publication or presentation of any research results supported, either in whole or in part, by this Award.
-At the end of the award period, applicants will also be required to provide a written summary of their accomplishments.
-Awardees will be required to present their projects at quarterly conference calls with PDF staff and other PAIR Leadership Award recipients.
+Recipients of the PAIR Leadership Award are required to appropriately acknowledge the Parkinson's Foundation in conjunction with the publication or presentation of any research results supported, either in whole or in part, by this Award.
+At the end of the award period, applicants must also provide a written summary of their accomplishments.
+Awardees will be required to present their projects at quarterly conference calls with Parkinson’s Foundation staff and other PAIR Leadership Award recipients.